ShubhamJ010/sync-to-raindrop/README.md

   2. Then click `+ Create a new app` under the `For Developers` section
   3. Now, click on the name of your newly generated app and then click in `Create test token`
   4. Grab that token

+## Collection IDs
-- `RAINDROP_COLLECTION_ID` = the ID of the collection you want to use to store the starred repos
+You need to provide the Collection ID for where you want to store the items.
 1. Open the Raindrop.io app in a browser, browse to the collection you want to use and grab its id from the URL
 2.  `https://app.raindrop.io/my/26677018` -> `26677018` is the collection ID

+- `RAINDROP_GITHUB_COLLECTION_ID` = Collection ID for GitHub Stars
+- `RAINDROP_TWITTER_COLLECTION_ID` = Collection ID for Twitter Bookmarks

+# Twitter Sync Setup

+1. Place your Twitter Bookmarks CSV file in the root directory.
+   - The file must be named `twitter-Bookmarks-<timestamp>.csv` (e.g., `twitter-Bookmarks-1765735080303.csv`).
+2. The script will automatically pick up this file and sync it.

 # Running (self-hosted)

 1. Copy and rename the `.env.example` to `.env`
-2. Paste in the token values you generated before
+2. Paste in the token values and collection IDs you generated before
-3. Run `npm build` and then:
+3. Run `npm run build` and then:
    - `npm run cron` for hourly runs
    - `npm start` for a single run

-# Running (self-hosted with DockeR)
+# Running (self-hosted with Docker)

 1. Copy and rename the `.env.example` to `.env`
 2. Paste in the token values you generated before
 3. Run `docker compose up -d`

-# Running (GitHub actions)
+# Running (GitHub Actions)

 1. Fork this repository
-2. Set up the tokens you generated above and define them as Action secrets
+2. Set up the following secrets in your GitHub repository settings:
+   - `GH_TOKEN`
+   - `RAINDROP_TOKEN`
+   - `RAINDROP_GITHUB_COLLECTION_ID`
+   - `RAINDROP_TWITTER_COLLECTION_ID`
+3. Commit your `twitter-Bookmarks-*.csv` file to the root of the repository.
-3. That (should) be it, the workflow will run every hour
+4. The workflow will run every hour, or you can trigger it manually.